caiks/WBOT02/README.md

 ![actor001_002](images/actor001_002.png)

+In addition to the active, `Win006` has a *slice*-representation map which enables the third row of images.
+This map is persistent - when the window is destroyed the map is written along with the active.

-The actor constructor begins by parsing the given JSON file.
+The `Win006` constructor begins by parsing the given JSON file.
 Most of the parameters configure the active structure or logging; these are copied from turtlebot.
 The rest are specific to wotbot.
 In addition to the interval, screen grab, centre and scale list parameters of `screen004`, there is an offset list.
 These are relative offsets from the centre applied to each frame.
 We can then take multiple frames of the same scale from each act cycle image.
 In this example we have five quarter scale frames, one at the centre and the others arranged at the points of the compass -
 ```
 {
 ...